-Fadi Masoud is an Assistant Professor of Landscape Architecture and Urbanism at the
+Fadi Masoud is an Associate Professor of Landscape Architecture and Urbanism at the

 University of Toronto and the Director of the